 GISGRO receives the ISO 27001 certificate for information security management

 Cyber security and confidentiality of information are hot topics in every industry, not only in ports.
-In the context of maritime cyber security, port authorities play an important role in guiding the stakeholders in port’s area about best practices and applying them also in their own business and operations.
+In maritime cyber security, port authorities play an important role in guiding the stakeholders in the port’s area about best practices and applying them in their own business and operations.
 The ports are facing an increasing number of cyber threats, the pandemic being one of the influencers in the growth of information security risks.

-Working closely with ports, our own business also has many connection points on information security.
-Information security sure is one of the most critical aspects of our work from software development practices to sales discussions, and we keep an eye on the latest developments on the topic in maritime industry.
+Working closely with ports, our business also has many connection points on information security.
+Information security sure is one of the most critical aspects of our work, from software development practices to sales discussions, and we keep an eye on the latest developments in the maritime industry.
 To make our information security processes more transparent to our clients and stakeholders, we decided to apply a certification according to a globally known ISO 27001 standard for information security management.
-The certification was completed in the summer and the diploma now decorates our office!
+The certification was completed in the summer, and the diploma now decorates our office!

 From the left: Maija Vanttaja, Managing Director of Kiwa Inspecta, Timo Aarvala, CEO of GISGRO, and Keijo Virtanen, Lead Auditor at Kiwa Inspecta.